a8jan/fujinet-pc-launcher/Install.md

 ![7-boot](img/7-boot.png)

-To simulate power cycle of both Atari and Fujinet one can use `Cold Reset`.
+To simulate power cycle of both Atari and FujiNet one can use `Cold Reset`.
 To "power cycle" Atari only use `Cold Reset (Computer Only)`.

 Enjoy!